Bi Kyo Ran

-Bi Kyo Ran (美狂乱, Bikyōran) is a progressive rock band from Japan which began in 1973.
-They gained some attention when they performed the soundtrack to Cromartie High School (under the pseudonym of Bikyoran).
-They also performed the ending theme for the show (entitled "Trust Me"); however the opening theme was by Yoshida Takuro.
+Bi Kyo Ran (美狂乱, Bikyōran) is a Japanese progressive rock founded in 1973.
+They gained some attention when they performed the soundtrack to Cromartie High School.
+They also performed the ending theme for the show, entitled "Trust Me" (however, the opening theme was by Takuro Yoshida).

-Their sound is often compared with King Crimson (they started as a King Crimson tribute band) which is understandable given guitarist Kunio Suma's emulation of Fripp's renowned style and some similarity in song titles ("Vision of the City", "21st Century Africa").
+Their sound is often compared with King Crimson (they started as a King Crimson tribute band) which is understandable given guitarist Kunio Suma's emulation of Robert Fripp's renowned style and some similarity in song titles ("Vision of the City", "21st Century Africa").